-Ozone Generator for Hunting – A Two Year Field Test
+Ozone Generator for Hunting – A Two-Year Field Test

-You can turn on any deer hunting television show and find personalities giving ozone generator for hunting reviews that promise that the technology is a “game changer”.
+You can turn on any deer hunting television show and find personalities giving reviews on ozone generators for hunting that promise that the technology is a “game changer”.
 Do you believe it?
 I, personally, was a skeptic, so I set out first to understand, how does an ozone generator work?
 Once I grasped the science behind it, I had the confidence to take the technology into the field and put it through the harshest conditions possible.
 The goal was to answer the question once and for all, “Do portable ozone generators work for hunting,” and “what is the best ozone generator for hunting?”
 Here is the detail on three specific hunts over two years of testing and my results.

 Nick Andrews of Scent Lok offers up an interesting analogy that is enough explanation for me.
 “Think of scent like a train, where each different scent is a different configuration of box cars.
 A human may be an engine with 4 box cars whereas an apple may be an engine with 6 box cars and a caboose.
 Animals are capable of storing thousands of unique “trains” of scent in their brain,” Andrews said.